 Pins & Tales is the quarterly digital newsletter of SAPFM, published in Adobe PDF format.
 Issues are sent to current members at the end of March, June, September and December with the latest listings of classes, events, news and articles on research, construction and finishing of historical forms of furniture.
 Members also have access to all previous issues of the quarterly.
 This is just one of the many benefits of SAPFM membership.

-The SAPFM editorial team proudly presents the Winter 2022 issue of our quarterly eMagazine Pins & Tales.
+The SAPFM editorial team is pleased to present the Autumn 2023 issue of our quarterly eMagazine Pins & Tales

-Pins & Tales is one of the many benefits of SAPFM membership along with our newly revamped website and our annual journal, American Period Furniture.
-This year’s journal is in the mail and our delivery has improved.
-Make sure you help spread the word about our society to your friends and neighbors, either in person or through you social media accounts.
-There are a lot more folks out there who could be enjoying SAPFM but don’t know about us yet.
-If you have an idea for an article for either of our publications get in touch with me to find out how easy it can be and how much it helps everyone in the organization when you share what you have been working on.
+Pins & Tales is one of the many benefits of SAPFM membership along with our website and our annual journal, American Period Furniture.
+Make to spread the word about our society to your friends and neighbors, either in person or through your social media accounts.
+There are a lot more folks out there who could be enjoying our organization but aren’t aware of us yet.
+If you have an idea for an article for either of our publications get in touch with me to find out how easy it can be and how much it helps everyone in the organization when you share what you are working on.

 Our publications, events and chapter meetings all depend on you to share your efforts in making furniture and helping our organization run smoothly.
-If you can make time to volunteer there are numerous ways to contribute and every volunteer is important.
+Make time to volunteer and explore the numerous ways to contribute.
+Every volunteer is important.
 Your local chapter always needs assistance planning, organizing and conducting meetings.
-If there isn’t an active chapter in your area, consider getting one going or stepping up to revitalize one.
-At the national level we are on a search to fill some important leadership roles in the organization, and you just might be the ideal candidate.
+If there isn’t an active chapter in your area, consider starting one or stepping up to revitalize one.
+At the national level we are on a search to fill important leadership roles and positions on our board.
+You might be the ideal candidate.

-What we gain from our membership is directly related to what we give back, so we hope that you will get involved in keeping SAPFM healthy and growing.
+What we gain from our membership is directly related to what we give back; we hope that you stay involved in keeping SAPFM healthy and growing.